alex-toy/ConnectAndConsumeServicesAzureEventHubs/README.md

 ### Sending and receiving events

-- create a console app and install packages
+- create two console apps for send and receive and install packages
 ```
 Azure.Messaging.EventHubs
 ```